psitem/uptime-kuma-pacman-ghost-light/README.md

 * `use_display =` [ True | False ]
 * `scl_pin =` GPIO to use for i2c SCL
 * `sda_pin =` GPIO to use for i2c SDA

-Note: The `lib/adafruit_displayio_ssd1306.py` library has been modified at line 57 to increase the scan rate.

 #### Demo: